AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

    ![Templated project](../../_images/common/set-up-templated-project.png)

 1. Specify a project title and app name.
 Make sure the **Include Runtime with each workspace** checkbox is selected.
-You can optionally create a custom workspace besides the default **Stage** workspace.
-If you want to do this, click **Add Workspace**, enter a name and description.
+You can optionally create a custom workspace other than the default **Stage** workspace.
+To create a custom workspace, click **Add Workspace**, and enter a name and description.
 Click **Save**.
 The Console creates a project and workspaces.

    ![New workspace](../../_images/common/workspaces.png)